v5ma/v5ma.github.io/starters/readme.md

 # The `lights-in-ar` Component
 ## The `lights-in-ar` component for A-Frame is designed to manage the visibility of light in the environment entity when entering and exiting AR mode.
-It adds light to the environment when AR mode is activated and restores removes the extra light when exiting AR mode.
+It adds light to the environment when AR mode is activated and removes the extra light when exiting AR mode.

 Usage
 Include the A-Frame Library